mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ## Other Useful Bits

-There are a couple of other bits in the script that have nothing to do with installing Arch Linux but improve the error handling and make it easier to debug problems.
+A couple of other bits in the script that have nothing to do with installing Arch Linux but improve the error handling and make it easier to debug problems.

 First, there is my standard preamble, hardening the [script against failure][bash strict mode], which if you have been following my posts you